DoctorWkt/acwj/18_Lvalues_Revisited/Readme.md

 }
 ```

-which is nearly exactly the opposite of `cgderef()` which appear immediately
+which is nearly exactly the opposite of `cgderef()` which appears immediately
 before this new function.

 ## Conclusion and What's Next